marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atan2d.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATAN2D, DATAN2D, trigonometric function, tangent, inverse, degrees, tangent, inverse, degrees

 .. _atan2d:

-.. index:: ATAN2D

-.. index:: DATAN2D

-.. index:: trigonometric function, tangent, inverse, degrees

-.. index:: tangent, inverse, degrees

 ATAN2D --- Arctangent function, degrees
 ***************************************